mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 If you see zazen *after* your zazen, that is an image of zazen, it is not real zazen.

 *Deportment* means the behavior which is called zazen.
 In Japanese we call it [*igi*](glossary#igi) (pronounced “ee-gi”, more or less).
 The *i* of *igi* means “majestic and awe-inspiring.”
 Very majestic. *Gi* of *igi* means fitting into, or mention of, the truth.
-That is form, your behavior; that is deportment.
+That is form, your behavior.
+And that is deportment.
 Here it says “deportment,” but originally we use *igi*.
 Usually we use *behavior*, but that behavior is *igi* in Buddhism, because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
 Your behavior is fitting into the rhythm of the truth.

 So, this behavior which is called zazen is completely beyond hearing or seeing through the six consciousnesses.
 Let’s return to conditioned elements, that’s all.